anushkakhobragade0025-oss/Student-Learning-AI-Usage-Analysis/README.md

-# Student-Learning-AI-Usage-Analysis
-End to end Data Analytics project using Python, PostgreSQL and Power BI to analyze the impact of AI usage on students' academic performance and well-being.
 # 📊 AI Student Impact Analysis

 An end-to-end Data Analytics project that analyzes how Generative AI influences students' academic performance, learning behavior, and well-being.
 The project combines Python, PostgreSQL, SQL, and Power BI to transform raw data into actionable insights.